nightscout/trio-docs/docs/configuration/migration/trio-02x-migration.md

 ### What *Will Not* Transfer from Trio 0.2 to Trio 0.7?

-- Algorithm settings, dynamic ISF and some integrations (like Nightscout) will reset.
+- Algorithm settings, Dynamic ISF and some integrations (like Nightscout) will reset.
 - Treatment history older then 24 hours will not transfer
-- Historical data used for Dynamic ISF and Autosens will not transfer
+- Historical data used for Dynamic ISF and Statistics
+- Override, Temp Target, and Meal Presets

 !!! important "Upgrading is a one-way street"
     Once you upgrade to v0.7.0, going back to v0.2.x is not supported.